Armavica/eulermark/README.md

 flavored markdown
 ([GFM](https://help.github.com/articles/github-flavored-markdown)).

-Currently Haskell, Python, Ruby, Rust are supported.
+Currently C, Haskell, Python, Ruby, Rust are supported.
 But you can add support for more languages easily, and are encouraged to contribute back.

 And hopefully the `contrib` branch will become a database of solutions and